What You’ll Learn in This Article

 Hemp stalks have tough cellular tissue that makes up their surface and must be dissolved through a process called retting.
 There are three modes of retting:

-- Field Retting: Cutting the hemp plants and laying them on the field for four (4) to six (6) weeks, turning periodically.
+- Field Retting: The hemp plants are cut and laid on the field for four to six weeks, turned periodically.
 During this time, any bacteria on the plant’s surface will break down the outer layer of the stalk.
 The retted stalks are then dried.

 - Water Retting: The stalks are immediately dried after harvesting, then placed into water for a few days.
 The water is used to soften the outer layer of the stalks and to help promote the growth of additional bacteria which helps accelerate the process.

-- Chemical Retting: Using acids, bases, and special enzymes to break down the compounds that hold together the strong bast fibers.
+- Chemical Retting: Acids, bases, and special enzymes are used to break down the compounds that hold together the strong bast fibers.

 All retted stalks should be dried until they have less than 15% moisture.
 Anything above 15% can potentially harbor and promote the growth of fungi and bacteria.
 If the stalks get too dry, meaning less than 10% moisture, they can become too brittle to transport.